mfon-uwa/Azure-ML-Project-Udacity/README.md

 **What are the benefits of the parameter sampler you chose?**

--- 1. max_iter: This indeicate the maximum iterations it took for the model to converged.
+-- 1. max_iter: This indicate the maximum iterations it took for the model to converged.

--- 2.
+-- 2. C: a positive float that indicate an inverse strength of regularization.

 **What are the benefits of the early stopping policy you chose?**